-1.1 Purpose
+1.1 Purpose of the Local Recovery Plan

-The purpose of the Local Recovery Plan is to describe the arrangements for effectively managing recovery at a local level, including accountability and responsibility.
-Under section 36(b) of the EM Act, it is a function of local government to manage recovery following an emergency affecting the community in its district.
+The purpose of the LRP is to describe the arrangements for effectively managing recovery at a local level, including accountability and responsibility.
+Under section 36(b) of the EM Act 2005, it is a function of local government to manage recovery following an emergency affecting the community in its district.